Stephanie Herseth Sandlin: Early life and education

 Stephanie Herseth was born on December 3, 1970, the daughter of Joyce (née Styles) and Ralph Lars Herseth, and was raised on her family's farm near Houghton.
 Her father's family had been active for two generations in South Dakota politics.
-Her paternal grandfather, Ralph Herseth, was the Governor of South Dakota, and her paternal grandmother, Lorna Herseth, was Secretary of State of South Dakota.
+Her paternal grandfather, Ralph Herseth, was the governor of South Dakota, and her paternal grandmother, Lorna Herseth, was South Dakota's secretary of state.
 Her father, Lars Herseth, served in the South Dakota State Legislature for two decades and ran for governor in 1986.
 Her ancestry includes German and Norwegian.

 Herseth graduated from Groton High School in Groton, South Dakota.
-She earned her B.A. from Georgetown University in 1993; and her J.D. from Georgetown University Law Center in 1997.
+She earned her Bachelor of Science from Georgetown University in 1993 and her Juris Doctor from Georgetown University Law Center in 1997.

 Career prior to Congress

 After law school, Herseth worked as a judicial law clerk to Judge Charles B. Kornmann of the United States District Court for the District of South Dakota and Judge Diana Gribbon Motz on the United States Court of Appeals for the Fourth Circuit.
-She worked in private practice as an attorney in Washington, D.C. and taught at the Georgetown University Law Center.
+She worked in private practice as an attorney in Washington, D.C., and taught at the Georgetown University Law Center.

-Prior to her election to the House, Herseth was Executive Director of the South Dakota Farmer's Union Foundation, and served on the Board of Directors for First Bank and Trust of Brookings, South Dakota.
+Before her election to the House, Herseth was executive director of the South Dakota Farmer's Union Foundation and served on the board of directors of First Bank and Trust of Brookings, South Dakota.

 U.S. House of Representatives

 Committees

-During her tenure in the House, Herseth Sandlin was assigned to committees of concern to her constituency in South Dakota.
-The Agriculture Committee affects the state's largest industry, and the Natural Resources Committee has jurisdiction over national forests in the Black Hills, as well as policies affecting the state's nine federally recognized Native American tribes.
+During her tenure in the House, Herseth Sandlin was assigned to committees of concern to her constituency.
+The Agriculture Committee affects South Dakota's largest industry, and the Natural Resources Committee has jurisdiction over national forests in the Black Hills and policies affecting the state's nine federally recognized Native American tribes.
 She was selected to serve on the Select Committee on Global Warming and Energy Independence based upon her work on issues related to biofuels and renewable energy in rural America.

-She was a senior whip in the House of Representatives and co-chair of the Democratic conservative Blue Dog Coalition.
+Herseth Sandlin was a senior whip in the House and co-chaired the conservative Democratic Blue Dog Coalition.

 Voting record

 Herseth Sandlin voted against the Affordable Health Care for America Act.
-In regard to voting against healthcare reform, she said she would "not vote for the Senate bill as is" and that she would "not vote for a package of changes that would go through the reconciliation process."
+She said she would "not vote for the Senate bill as is" and would "not vote for a package of changes that would go through the reconciliation process."

-She opposed her party's leadership on some issues related to gun rights, which won her the support of the National Rifle Association.
-On social issues, Herseth Sandlin is pro-choice and expressed opposition to Referred Law 6, which sought to ban all abortions in her home state, including those for victims of incest and rape.
+Herseth Sandlin opposed her party's leadership on some issues related to gun rights, which won her the support of the NRA Political Victory Fund.
+She is pro-choice and expressed opposition to Referred Law 6, which sought to ban abortions in South Dakota, including those for victims of incest and rape.
 She supported the Employment Nondiscrimination Act in 2007.

-Early in the 2008 presidential election cycle, she supported Senator John Edwards.
-On February 26, 2008, she endorsed Barack Obama for President of the United States.
+Early in the 2008 presidential election cycle, Herseth Sandlin supported Senator John Edwards.
+On February 26, 2008, she endorsed Barack Obama.